mikegrudic/starforge_tools/docs/source/data.rst

 The basic dataset of a STARFORGE simulation consists of a set of chronologically-ordered snapshots containing different "particle" types.
 By particle, we simply mean the data structure of a point in space with certain associated properties.
 However, some particle types do behave like actual physical particles.

-This article documents the different data fields; for guidance on how to interact with the snapshots in your analysis, check out `this page <wiki_pages/interfacing_with_gizmo_starforge_hdf5_outputs.rst>`.
+This article documents the different data fields; for guidance on how to interact with the snapshots in your analysis, check out :ref:`interfacing`.

 Common data fields
 ==================